Knitting Beyond the Wall

 Arrange stitches so that there are 15 on each needle and kitchener edges together.

 Using contrast color stitch a small triangle on both front side corners.
+Then using matching sewing thread stitch across corners to form ears.

 You can either use the hat as a roll brim or add ear flaps.